azmigproject/promax-beegfs-pbspro/README.md

 * The master VM has no public ip it has private static ip (10.0.0.135).
 To change the fixed ip as per requierment change [here](https://github.com/azmigproject/promax-beegfs-pbspro-6.x/blob/mastercopyv1/Compute-Grid-Infra/master-shared-resources.json#L64).
 * To install the PBS pro __install-pbspro.sh__ script being used which is placed in PBSPro folder.
 * To register the compute nodes in pbs manager __pbs_selfregister.sh__ script is used and run at compute node and placed in PBSpro folder.
+* On master and compute nodes a user called __hpcuser__ is created to do ssh across the node by passwordless login.
+We used NFS for passwordless login.
 # Compute grid in Azure

 These templates will build a compute grid made by a single master VMs running the management services, multiple VM Scaleset for deploying compute nodes, and optionally a set of nodes to run [BeeGFS](http://www.beegfs.com/) as a parallel shared file system.
 Ganglia is an option for monitoring the cluster load, and [PBS Pro](http://www.pbspro.org/) can optionally be setup for job scheduling.